Skip to main content

 We Can Help

 Application of the Sec.
 461 excess business loss limitation is complicated, and the IRS has provided limited guidance to date.
-Contact our Tax Team to help you avoid potential pitfalls that could result in an unpleasant surprise in your tax bill.
+Contact us to help you avoid potential pitfalls that could result in an unpleasant surprise in your tax bill.

 Also in Tax Blog